-As a boutique firm, we strive to develop lasting relationships with each of our clients.
-Our new client onboarding process begins with a full assessment of your objectives, as well as our proposed wealth management plan.
-There’s no pressure to commit until you’re confident we’re the right financial advisor to meet your wealth management needs.
+With an ultra-low 15:1 client-to-advisor ratio, we develop lasting relationships with each of our clients.
+Our client onboarding process begins with a full accounting of your objectives and concludes with a proposed wealth management plan designed to achieve those objectives.
+There’s no pressure to commit to anything until you’re confident we’re a good fit.

 We apply our disciplined financial planning framework to develop your personalized wealth management and investment plan.

 If this sounds like you, the best way to get started is to schedule a 15-minute introductory phone call with our founder, Brian.
-This is a great way for us to get to know each other better and determine if our expertise is a good match for your wealth management needs and objectives.
+This is a great way for us to get to know each other better and determine if our expertise is a good match for your wealth management objectives.

 To learn more about becoming a client, check out our new client onboarding process.